salrashid123/tee_server_proxy/README.md

 * [Multiparty Consent Based Networks (MCBN)](https://github.com/salrashid123/mcbn)

   This mode describes a very rare situation where multiple collaborators each provide a partial key to use for TLS between TEEs.
 In this, mTLS is not used in the traditional RSA keypair mode but the actual `TEE->TEE` traffic is only allowed if each collaborator provides their key share.

+* `Redis`

+  In ths mode the foreground application acquires keys and provides those keys to postgres as its own startup arguments for mTLS

 ### Setup